SciBorgs/SciGuides/reference-sheets/GitGuide.md

 #### Pulling
 `git pull`

-Copies any new commits that are on the remote GitHub repo to your local repo.
+Copies any new commits that are on the remote GitHub repo to your local repo and attempts to merge its changes into your local repository.

 #### Pushing
 `git push`